wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-threat-protection-capabilities-of-microsoft-365/includes/5-describe-value-intelligent-security-graph.md

 For more information, read the [Microsoft Graph Security API overview](https://docs.microsoft.com/graph/security-concept-overview).

 ## Azure Sentinel

+> [!NOTE]
+> Microsoft 365 Defender is the new name for Microsoft Threat Protection.

-Microsoft Threat Protection solutions integrate with Azure Sentinel.
+Microsoft 365 Defender solutions integrate with Azure Sentinel.
 Microsoft Azure Sentinel is a scalable, cloud-native, **security information event management (SIEM)** and **security orchestration automated response (SOAR)** solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing alert detection, threat visibility, proactive hunting, and threat response.

 * Collect data at cloud scale across all users, devices, applications, and infrastructure, both on-premises and in multiple clouds.
 * Detect previously undetected threats, and minimize false positives using Microsoft's analytics and unparalleled threat intelligence.